danielcunn123/Security/Firewall/rules/README.md

 There are tens of thousands of rules developed by Snort, Security companies and security researchers with an interest in firewall security.
 I am not going to go in depth about rules, only discuss the rules within this repository.

 <h3>Why</h3>
-The first couple of rules mitigate a private zeroday exploit discovered by myself, I decided to craft a mitigation against this unpatched vulnerability as Microsoft refused to acknowledge the issue as its a "by-design" featrue...
+The first couple of rules mitigate a private zeroday exploit discovered by myself, I decided to craft a mitigation against this unpatched vulnerability as Microsoft refused to acknowledge the issue as it’s a "by-design" feature... back in Jan 2020!

 Sensitive information is transmitted throughout the network, useful for attackers specifically capturing credentials, interception is not required for this exploit to work.
 Currently no Firewall I have tested mitigates this issue, so I needed to learn the Snort ruleset from scratch combined with the SMB packet structure.

 <h3>Snort Rules</h3>